 Running a business isn’t exactly a walk in the park.
 Of course, some people are naturals and have a strong head for business, while others have to work incredibly hard to stay afloat.
-Then there are those who have been given a leg up with significant financial support, where as most people have had to grow their business from the ground up.
-In any case, small business owners face the same challenges in an ever-changing economical environment.
+Then there are those who have been given a leg up with significant financial support, whereas most people have had to grow their business from the ground up.
+In any case, small business owners face the same challenges in an ever-changing economic environment.

 It’s easy to get lazy and allow things to just tick over as per, without paying much attention to detail.
 However, you’d be surprised by how much money you can save yourself and your business, if you look a little closer and work a little smarter.
-Hiring a reputable company such as Prime Numbers Accountants to help with the books is a great idea, but beyond that: here are 6 handy tips for cutting-costs for small businesses.
+Hiring a reputable company to help with the books is a great idea, but beyond that: here are 6 handy tips for cutting-costs for small businesses.

 1 – Know Your Seasons